SoMuchToGrok/alfred-ec2/README.md

 # alfred-ec2

-An [Alfred](https://www.alfredapp.com) workflow to query for EC2 instances by tag and retrieve its private ip address.
+An [Alfred](https://www.alfredapp.com) workflow to query for EC2 instances by tag and SSH into the instance using its private IP address.
 Type `ec2ls` in Alfred to get a list of instances.

 ## Dependencies
 - [iTerm2 3.0+](https://www.iterm2.com/downloads.html) (not backwards compatible)